You Don't Know Jack (franchise): Gameplay

 The game can be played by up to eight players, depending on the version.
 All versions of the game feature the voice of an off-screen host, who reads questions aloud, provides instructions regarding special question types, and pokes fun at the players.

 The game usually opens with a green room segment, in which the players are prompted to enter their names and given instructions for play.
 Each game lasts for a number of questions, commonly 11 in later games.

 The category of the questions may be pre-determined, or selected by one of the players.
 Most questions are multiple choice and must be answered within a time limit.
 Depending on the game, players answer separately or buzz in to give an answer.
-Correct answers awards money while incorrect answers (or sometimes not answering) deducts money.
-The money value of each question vary across a game.
+Correct answers award money while incorrect answers (or sometimes not answering) deduct money.
+The money value of each question varies across a game.
 There are occasionally other question types offered (see below).

 Players are also given the opportunity to "screw" other players, which forces them to answer the question or make the question harder to answer.
 Players choosing to "screw" receive additional money if the "screwed" players answer incorrectly, but may be penalized if otherwise.